-- Entrepreneurial projects, including social entrepreneurship - Opportunities to work with community organisations/businesses - Projects targeting specific aspects of personal/learning interest.
+- Histories research, both personal and/or global, and connection to people and places - Entrepreneurial projects, including social entrepreneurship - Opportunities to work with community organisations/businesses (for example to research and campaign for social issues) - Projects developing specific aspects of personal/learning interest.

-Assessment of the course is folio based, with students taking responsibility for gathering and presenting evidence of:
+There are a number of formative and summative assessment opportunities within the course, where students take responsibility for gathering and presenting evidence of:

-- Thinking critically and creatively - Independent learning and management skills which highlight self and social awareness - Ethical understanding reasoned decision making and responsible action.

-It may be appropriate for a student to take more than one unit of INP to engage in a new project.
+- Setting and reviewing achievable, short-term and long-term goals - Applying self-directed project planning and management skills - Using appropriate research and inquiry skills - Applying critical and creative thinking skills - Using effective communication skills to document their progress and achievements - Critically reflecting on their project goals.
+It may be appropriate for a student to take more than one unit of INP to continue their project or engage in a new project.
 This would be dependent upon the level of engagement and growth demonstrated during the first project.